McTavishLab/R_OpenTree_tutorials/_episodes/02-get-induced.md

 This is cool!

-But, why did my _Canis_ disappeared?
+But, why did my _Canis_ disappear?

 Well, it did not actually disappear, it was replaced by the label "mrcaott47497ott110766".